 After you’ve sufficiently waterproofed, Just Energy recommends taking advantage of eco-friendly insulation options such as cork, wool, recycled plastic, and old denim to retain your basement’s heat.
 The warmer you can keep your basement, the less energy you’ll spend heating your home.

 Data from the National Association of REALTORS found that 54% of home buyers were willing to pay more for a home with hardwood flooring, and while hardwood floors are certainly appealing, they’re not always the best insulators.
 Instead, The Spruce suggests a number of alternatives, including natural recycled rubber, ceramic tile, natural stone, or brick.
-Some of these materials do have a small amount of absorbency, but when a proper water barrier layer is applied and regular sealing is performed, the risk of mold and water damage is significantly reduced.
+Some of these materials do have a small amount of absorbency, but when a proper water barrier layer is applied and regular sealing is performed, the risk of mold and water damage is significantly reduced. make sure to check What to do with water damage Aliso Viejo house if you need some help.

 Ultimately, home renovations are on the rise, especially those focusing on energy-efficient changes.
 Keeping your basement dry and choosing the right insulation options are great steps to take to start your basement’s eco-friendly overhaul.